-In Q1 2023, IPC announced the decision to advance the development of Phase 1 of the Blackrod project.
-Development capital expenditure to first oil is estimated at USD 850 million nominal.
-First oil of the Phase 1 development is estimated to be in late 2026, with forecast net production of 30,000 bopd by 2028.
-The Blackrod Phase 1 development targets 218 million barrels of 2P reserves.
-IPC invested USD 240 million of capital expenditure in the Blackrod Phase 1 project in 2023.
-IPC forecasts capital expenditure in 2024 for the Blackrod project of USD 362 million, with the remainder of the estimated total project budget to be invested prior to first oil.
-With greater than 1 billion barrels of contingent resources (best estimate, unrisked) remaining, Blackrod presents material upside to future phase expansions beyond the initial first Phase of development.
+In 2024, IPC advanced the development of Phase 1 of the Blackrod project.
+Development capital expenditure to first oil is estimated at USD 850 million.
+First oil of the Phase 1 development is estimated to be in late 2026, with forecast net production of 30,000 bond by 2028.
+The Blackrod Phase 1 development targets 259 million barrels of 2P reserves.
+IPC invested USD 591 million of capital expenditure in the Blackrod Phase 1 project by the end of 2024.